thindil/steamsky/bin/doc/MODDING.md

 - Priorities: Orders priorities for selected mob, separated by `, ` (comma and space).
-Each priority entry is Order`:`Priority where Order is: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship and Priority is: Normal, High or Highest.
+Each priority entry is Order`:`Priority where Order is: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship and Priority is: Normal or High.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode